Sodalite

 Sodalite (/ˈsoʊ.dəˌlaɪt/ SOH-də-lyte) is a tectosilicate mineral with the formula Na_{8}(Al_{6}Si_{6}O_{24})Cl_{2}, with royal blue varieties widely used as an ornamental gemstone.
 Although massive sodalite samples are opaque, crystals are usually transparent to translucent.
 Sodalite is a member of the sodalite group with hauyne, nosean, lazurite and tugtupite.

-First discovered by Europeans in 1811 in the Ilimaussaq intrusive complex in Greenland, sodalite did not become important as an ornamental stone until 1891 when vast deposits of fine material were discovered in Ontario, Canada.
+The people of the Caral culture traded for sodalite from the Collao altiplano.
+First discovered by Europeans in 1811 in the Ilimaussaq intrusive complex in Greenland, sodalite did not become widely important as an ornamental stone until 1891 when vast deposits of fine material were discovered in Ontario, Canada.